waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 @daily ID=op_logrotate  /usr/sbin/logrotate /etc/logrotate.d/op_logrotate >/dev/null 2>&1
 ```

+#### Shutdown Caveat:

+The two scripts "update_op_db.sh" and "op_area_update.sh" do not handle shutdown
+signals.
+To avoid corrupted database make sure that those scripts are done and have
+completed their work before shutting down the system.

 #### Area Update Again:

 My thinking is the infinite loop is needed for the **planet** database with minuetly updates.